-The Role of the Governing body and the Multi- Academy Trust In March 2017 the school chose to become an academy and joined The Elliot Foundation Academies Trust (TEFAT).
-TEFAT is a collaboration of about 25 primary schools, who work together to provide mutual support and development.
+The Role of the Governing body and the Multi- Academy Trust

+In March 2017 the school chose to become an academy and joined The Elliot Foundation Academies Trust (TEFAT).
+TEFAT is a collaboration of about 28 primary schools, who work together to provide mutual support and development.
 Our Local Governing Board has a general responsibility for the effective management of the school, acting within the framework of national legislation and the policies of The Elliot Foundation.
 They are not expected to take detailed decisions about the day to day running of the school - that is the role of the Headteacher.

 The Local Governing Body meets twice each term, when the Headteacher reports on past activities and future programmes.
 Finance, property, safeguarding and pupil achievement feature on every agenda.

 Any concerns expressed by parents about the school should be dealt with in informal discussion with the teachers and Headteacher in the first instance.
 However, where concerns cannot be resolved, the matter may be referred to the governing body.
 A copy of the Complaints Procedure is available by request to the school office and is published on the school website.

 The Elliot Foundation is a charitable multi-academy trust specialising in primary academies.
 We are building a thriving community of schools including converter and sponsored primary academies that succeed on behalf of their children.
 We bring an understanding of the unique role of successful primary education as a pre- requisite for even greater success at secondary school level.

 We are uncompromising in our search for excellence and in our commitment to sharing emerging best practice across our primary academy chain.

+SCHOOL ADMINISTRATION
-SCHOOL ADMINISTRATION Times of the School Day Breakfast Club 7.45 a.m. - 8.50 a.m. (£2.00 per session) Morning Session 8.50 a.m. - 12.10 p.m Morning Break 10.35 a.m. - 10.50 a.m.
-(Years 1, 2 & 3) 10.55 a.m. - 11.10 a.m.
-(Years 4, 5 & 6) Lunch Break 12.10 p.m.-1.10 p.m.

-Afternoon Session 1.10 p.m. -3.15 p.m.
+Times of the School Day

+Breakfast Club 7.45 a.m. - 8.50 a.m. (£2.00 per session) Morning Session 8.50 a.m 12.10 p.m Morning Break 10.35 a.m 10.50 a.m.
+(Years 1, 2 & 3) 10.55 a.m 11.10 a.m.
+(Years 4, 5 & 6) Lunch Break 12.10 p.m1.10 p.m.
+Afternoon Session 1.10 p.m3.15 p.m.
+Stay & Play 3.15 p.m. - 5.15 p.m. (£3.50 per hour)

-After School Club 3.15 p.m. - 5.15 p.m. (£3.50 per hour) Children may arrive in school between 8.40am and 8.50am when the register is taken.
+Children may arrive in school between 8.40am and 8.50am when the register is taken.

 Children who go home for lunch are asked not to arrive back at school before 12.50.p.m.

+Uniform

-Uniform All children are encouraged to wear school uniform.
-We suggest the following range of colours and styles: Girls Boys Navy/black/ grey skirt/ trousers grey/black trousers pale blue blouse pale blue shirt blue "polo"/sport shirt blue"polo"/sport shirt navy v-neck sweater/cardigan navy v-neck sweater navy sweatshirt navy sweatshirt blue and white summer dress grey or navy shorts black shoes black shoes Navy sweatshirts with the school's logo are available and can be purchased from the School Office.
-Items embroidered with the school's logo can also be purchased from the Tesco Uniform website.
+All children are encouraged to wear school uniform.
+We suggest the following range of colours and styles:

+Boys

+rey/black trousers

+bale blue shirt

+olue"polo"/sport shirt

+navy v-neck sweater

+navy sweatshirt

+rey or navy shorts

+olack shoes

+5

+Items embroidered with the school's logo can be purchased from the myclothing.com website.
+If you are not able to order online, please speak to the school office who will be able to place an order for you.

 Please ensure all articles of clothing are clearly marked with your child's name.

-Children will also need a pair of plimsolls/trainers and a change of clothing for P.E., for example, a leotard or tee-shirt and shorts, in a P.E. bag which is labelled on the outside.
+Children will also need a pair of plimsolls/trainers and a change of clothing for P.E., for example, a leotard or white tee-shirt and black shorts, in a P.E. bag which is labelled on the outside.
 Warm clothing is needed in winter.

+SCHOOL MEALS

-SCHOOL MEALS School meals are provided by Cambridgeshire Catering Service and are cooked on site.
+School meals are provided by Lunchtime UK and are cooked on site.
 A wide variety of dishes are available to the children.